Vaibtan/CSE-530-Distributed-Systems/Assignment 1/gRPC/Readme.md

-# ONLINE COMMODITY TRADING PLATFORM USING gRPC
+# Cloud Native Online Commodity Trading Platform using gRPC

 ## Steps to run the application
 Commands to compile the proto files